OVERVIEW

 The no-employees rule explained

 The solo 401k no-employee rule doesn’t mean that you can’t hire anyone to help you with your business.
-Only full-time W-2 employees of your company who work more than 1,000 hours would disqualify you from the solo 401k plan.
+Only full-time W-2 employees of your company who are at least 21 years of age and have worked more than 500 hours for the past 3 years would disqualify you from the solo 401k plan.

 The following types of employees are still permitted: